networkop/docker-topo/topo-extra-files/veos/README.md

 # Running vEOS in a container

+> Note: this is an experimental release introducing bridge-less VM connection through macvtap interfaces.

 This will run a vEOS as a KVM VM inside a Docker container.
 The assumption is that Docker host allows to run privileged containers and has KVM enabled